sarsko/CreuSAT/StarExec/README.md

 ```
 beforehand.

-If you are not on a Linux, you'll probably have to use `cross` og `cargo
+If you are not on a Linux, you'll probably have to use `cross` or `cargo
 zigbuild`.

 You can get `cargo zigbuild` by: